wolfgangkeil/Attner_Keil_et_al_2019_code/README.md

 lineaging_data/25degrees
 contain the .txt files with early somatic cell division timings for individual animals

-NOTE: Local paths may have to be adapted to properly execute the scripts.

 ## hlh-2 fluorescence tracing
 Executing fluorescence_tracing_GUI(); will open a graphical user interface (GUI) which allows the user to open a micro-manager data set and to outline ROIs in order to follow hlh-2 fluorescence over time.
 This GUI was used to generate fluorescence intensity traces shown